mjgomsa/bah-bah-grass/notes/notes.md

 # Todo

-.organize assets with folders (images, fonts) etc.
-.asset file names consistent case snake_case .grass_alt_01.png
+.asset file names consistent case snake_case .grass_alternative and .grass_end are totally but the name implies they are similar

-(1) screen movement currently not synched up.. when ram clicks start game it doesnt automatically start game for sheep
+.screen movement currently not synched up.. when ram clicks start game it doesnt automatically start game for sheep